FC VSS Košice: Home stadium

 The stadium is in the Čermeľ district, a multi-use stadium in Košice, Slovakia.
 It is currently used mostly for football matches as the home ground of VSS Košice since 1997.
 The stadium holds 10,787 (8,787 seated) spectators and was built in 1970.
-Initially was the stadium used by Lokomotíva Košice and 1.FC Košice (now VSS) have played there since 1997.
-The Slovakia national football team played there a few matches, but the stadium does not meet UEFA criteria for international events today.
+Initially, the stadium had been used by Lokomotíva Košice, while 1.FC Košice (now VSS) have played there since 1997.
+The Slovakia national football team has hosted a few matches at this stadium which now no longer meets UEFA criteria for international games.

 New stadium

 The club planned construction of the new stadium for 13,000 spectators in neighbourhood of demolished Všešportový areál stadium.
 The estimated cost of the stadium is €18.5 million.
 The owner od stadium is Košická Futbalová aréna (KFA), city of Košice owned 85% and club VSS Košice owned 15%.
 The construction will start in 2017.
 If the schedule is met, the first matches could be played by mid-2019.